 All fresh meat sold at ALDI is certified by the Australian Livestock Processing Industry Animal Welfare Certification System (AAWCS).
 When you see this logo on pack, it means the meat you are purchasing is certified against an independently audited animal welfare program.

 The AAWCS ensures our fresh meat suppliers demonstrate compliance with industry best practice requirements, as defined in the Industry Animal Welfare Standards.
-The standards were developed by the by an Industry led committee comprising representatives from government, the scientific community, animal welfare organisations, as well as technical experts and Industry representatives, and are administered by the Australian Meat Industry Council.
-There standards require:
+The standards were developed by the industry led committee comprising representatives from government, the scientific community, animal welfare organisations, as well as technical experts and Industry representatives, and are administered by the Australian Meat Industry Council.
+These standards require:

 - Processing staff to be professionally trained to manage livestock in accordance with low stress handling techniques, which ensures their welfare at all times.